inna-vogel/Speech_Recognizer_Udacity/README.md

 The TimeDistributed layer is used to find more complex patterns in the dataset.

 Model 2: CNN + RNN + TimeDistributed Dense
-This architecture adds an additional level of complexity, by introducing a 1D convolution layer.
+This architecture adds an additional level of complexity by introducing a 1D convolution layer.

 Model 3: Deeper RNN + TimeDistributed Dense
 The model utilizes a variable number of recurrent layers (recur_layers).